-SOWK B586-D Special Topic - Trauma Informed Social Work with Children and Adolescents

-This course will introduce the core concepts of trauma informed social work practice with children and adolescents.
-Students will be introduced to core concepts of trauma informed practice from a biopsychosocial perspective; identifying risk and resilience factors at micro, mezzo and macro systems levels.
+SOWK B586-D Special Topic - Trauma Informed Social Work with Children and Adolescents core concepts of trauma informed practice from a biopsychosocial perspective; identifying risk and resilience factors at micro, mezzo and macro systems levels.
 Students will learn to combine developmental, neurobiological and social-ecological approaches to trauma informed social work practice with children and adolescents.
 Emerging research in child and adolescent development has changed our understanding of childhood trauma and its impact on development over time.
 Building on available teaching materials from organizations such as the National Childhood Traumatic Stress Network and SAMHSA and NIMH, students will be introduced to core concepts of trauma informed practice from a biopsychosocial perspective.
 Research on "Brain Basics", the stress response system and the ACES (Adverse Childhood Experiences) studies will be utilized to examine the mechanisms by which exposure to childhood trauma can affect health across the lifespan, including an analysis of social disparities in trauma exposure.
 From a relational perspective, this course examines the mediating role of attachment relationships for children and adolescents exposed to traumatic stress.
 Our emphasis will be on the connection between trauma exposure and the development of behavioral health challenges such as depression, substance abuse, eating disorders and a range of chronic health and social problems.
 We will also address the concepts of vulnerability and resilience and the many factors that support developmental wellbeing even in the context of adversity; including introductory content on global perspectives on child and adolescent trauma.
 The first section of this course examines the definition of trauma and traumatic stress; keeping in mind the developmental status of children and adolescents.
 A primary focus is the importance of holistic assessment of the psychosocial, biological, neurobiological, cognitive and relational impacts of trauma on the developing child or adolescent.
 The second section of this course will focus on how this knowledge can be used to create trauma informed systems for social workers in multiple settings such as education, child welfare and juvenile justice.
 The third section of this course will address several evidence-based approaches to assessment and intervention designed to ameliorate the impact of trauma exposure on children and adolescents.